Azure/terraform-provider-azapi/website/docs/index.html.markdown

 * `tenant_id` - (Optional) The Tenant ID should be used.
 This can also be sourced from the `ARM_TENANT_ID` Environment Variable.

-* `auxiliary_tenant_ids` - (Optional) List of auxiliary Tenant IDs required for multi-tenancy and cross-tenant scenarios.
-This can also be sourced from the `ARM_AUXILIARY_TENANT_IDS` Environment Variable.

 ---

 It's possible to configure the behaviour of certain resources using the following properties: